aromatt/cidr-tree/README.md

 ## Usage
 Insert data into the tree using `insert()`, which accepts a key (an IP address or network) and a value.
-You can then query the tree to determine the values associated with a given key and all networks which include that key.
-Results are returned as a `Vec<T>`.
+You can then query the tree for given CIDR.
+The return value is a `Vec<T>` containing the value associated with the input CIDR as well as those of all its parent CIDRs.

 ### Examples
 ```rust